MicrosoftDocs/win32/desktop-src/xinput/xinput-and-directinput.md

 //-----------------------------------------------------------------------------
 // Enum each PNP device using WMI and check each device ID to see if it contains
 // "IG_" (ex.
 "VID_0000&PID_0000&IG_00").
 If it does, then it's an XInput device
-// Unfortunately this information can not be found by just using DirectInput
+// Unfortunately this information cannot be found by just using DirectInput
 //-----------------------------------------------------------------------------
 BOOL IsXInputDevice( const GUID* pGuidProductFromDirectInput ) {